Autonomous Wheel Loader Navigation Using Goal-Conditioned Actor-Critic MPC: Abstract

 \section{Abstract}

 This paper proposes a novel control method for an autonomous wheel loader, enabling time-efficient navigation to an arbitrary goal pose.
-Unlike prior works that combine high-level trajectory planners with Model Predictive Control (MPC), we directly enhance the planning capabilities of MPC by integrating a cost function derived from Actor-Critic Reinforcement Learning (RL).
-Specifically, we train an RL agent to solve the pose reaching task in simulation, then incorporate the trained neural network critic as both the stage and terminal cost of an MPC.
+Unlike prior works which combine high-level trajectory planners with Model Predictive Control (MPC), we directly enhance the planning capabilities of MPC by incorporating a cost function derived from Actor-Critic Reinforcement Learning (RL).
+Specifically, we first train an RL agent to solve the pose reaching task in simulation, then transfer the learned planning knowledge to an MPC by incorporating the trained neural network critic as both the stage and terminal cost.
 We show through comprehensive simulations that the resulting MPC inherits the time-efficient behavior of the RL agent, generating trajectories that compare favorably against those found using trajectory optimization.
-We also deploy our method on a real wheel loader, where we successfully navigate to various goal poses.
-In contrast, the RL actor risked damaging the machine and was unsuitable for real-world use.
+We also deploy our method on a real-world wheel loader, where we demonstrate successful navigation in various scenarios.

 Autonomous Vehicle Navigation, Optimization and Optimal Control, Motion and Path Planning